-The instrumentation shall enable the action to be recorded throughout its duration and readings to be made to within one one-thousandth of a second; the beginning of the impact at the moment of first contact between the headform and the item being tested shall be detected on the recordings used for analyzing the test.
+The instrumentation shall enable the action to be recorded throughout its duration and readings to be made to within one one-thousandth of a second; the beginning of the impact at the moment of first contact between the head form and the item being tested is detected on the recordings used for analyzing the test.

-3.3.
-Test procedure
+- 3.3.
+Test procedure - 3.3.1.

-- 3.3.1.
 Propel the impactor toward the head restraint.
 At the time of impact, the longitudinal axis of the impactor is within ± 2 degrees of being horizontal and parallel to the vehicle longitudinal axis and the impactor speed is not more than 24.1 km/h. - 3.3.2.
-Impact the front surface of the seat or head restraint at any point with a height greater than 635 mm from the [R-point][H-point] and within a distance of the head restraint vertical centreline of 70 mm and measure the acceleration.
+Impact the front surface of the head restraint at any point with a height greater than 635 mm from the R-point and within a distance of the head restraint vertical centre line of 70 mm and measure the acceleration.